 Potential impacts on fish from shading from WTGs on water areas are anticipated to be negligible Shadows from the WTG structures are anticipated to move rapidly across the water surface during daylight hours.
 The WTGs are spaced approximately 0.39 by 0.63 miles (629 by 1000 m) apart.
-Presence of the ESP, with a surface area of 20,000 square ft (1,858 m2) or 0.46 acre, may affect the softbottom benthic invertebrate communities in its immediate locale due to shading.
-It is expected these possible effects would be negligible since the ESP structure is to be located approximately 40 ft (12.2 m) above the MLLW datum plane in 28 ft (8.5 m) of water and sunlight would pass under the ESP, particularly at lower sun angles.
+Presence of the ESP, with a surface area of 20,000 ft2 (1,858 m2)/0.46 acre, may affect the soft-bottom benthic invertebrate communities in its immediate locale due to shading.
+It is expected these possible effects would be negligible since the ESP structure is to be located approximately 39 ft (12 m) above the MLLW datum plane in 28 ft (8.5 m) of water and sunlight would pass under the ESP, particularly at lower sun angles.